Accelerate your tech career in 21 months through practical, challenge-based learning in engineering, business, and design.

 Students may choose to pursue a part or full time internship to broaden and apply their skills in a real-world industry internship.
 Additional tuition and fees may apply to earn internship credit.

-Students may choose to pursue a study abroad experience either through the Global Innovation Exchange’s custom programs, or University of Washington Study Abroad.
+Students may choose to pursue a study abroad experience either through the Global Innovation Exchange’s Global Technology Experiences or University of Washington Study Abroad.

 Credits: 2